 As the temperatures are starting to drop, it’s no surprise that more and more women are looking at the best exercise bikes for their home gyms.
 And it’s easy to get overwhelmed by the options!
 So to save you all a bit of time and research, here are the best exercise bikes to buy this year, based on features and customer reviews.

-There are three types of exercise bikes: indoor cycling, upright, and air.
-Each will have their own benefits and drawbacks, so keep in mind your specific exercise goals before shopping:
+There are three types of exercise bikes: Indoor cycling, upright, and air.
+Each will have its own benefits and drawbacks, so keep in mind your specific exercise goals before shopping.

 If you enjoy regular road bike cycling or spinning classes, this may be the bike for you.
 Because they offer a higher intensity workout, these bikes increase physical and sports performance and physical health (weight management, cardio benefits, reducing the risk of illness).
 These bikes use a combination of resistance change, standing/sitting, and speed, so they’re especially great for interval training.
 Some users will also find that it’s easier to stand up and pedal.

-Looking for a comfortable ride with good cardio benefits?
+Are you looking for a comfortable ride with good cardio benefits?
 Shop upright bikes.
-You can usually enjoy television/radio while you work out and there are plenty of online workouts to take you through a range of rides.
-These generally aren’t as intense as indoor cycling bikes or air bikes, so if you’re just looking for some healthy movement, upright bikes may be best.
+You can usually enjoy television/radio while you work out, and there are plenty of online workouts to take you through a range of rides.
+These generally aren’t as intense as indoor cycling or air bikes, so if you’re just looking for some healthy movement, upright bikes may be best.

 If you’re shopping for something quiet, this is the best exercise bike for you!
 It’s belt-driven, so it won’t drown out the TV while you’re spinning away.

-The bike also includes a 30-day full refund guarantee and 1-year free parts replacement warranty.
-It’s also budget-friendly in comparison to the other options out there and has 4.5/5 stars on Amazon as of publish.
+The bike also includes a 30-day full refund guarantee and a 1-year free parts replacement warranty.
+It’s also budget-friendly compared to the other options out there and has 4.4/5 stars on Amazon as of publication.

-If you’re shopping for an affordable alternative to the Peloton, this is the best one.
+This is a solid choice if you’re shopping for an affordable alternative to the pricier exercise bikes.
 It doesn’t come with a screen, but it does have a convenient mount to hold your tablet.

-This no-frills bike won’t have all of the features of other options out there, but it gets the job done for less than $400!
-Try it with your favorite app or just use it on its own.
+This no-frills bike won’t have all of the features of other options out there, but it gets the job done for right around $200!
+Try it with your favorite app, or just use it on its own.

-This stationary bike includes built-in tech that tracks your progress (distance, calories burned, and heart rate) and offers 29 present exercise programs!
+This stationary bike includes built-in tech that tracks your progress (distance, calories burned, and heart rate) and offers 29 preset exercise programs.
 You can also switch between 25 different resistant levels by simply clicking a button on the computer’s console.

-This exercise bike is one of the most affordable alternatives to Peloton.
-Although it doesn’t come with a screen, the handlebars can easily hold your tablet, letting you watch whatever you want while you spinning up a sweat.
+This exercise bike is one of the most affordable alternatives to pricy exercise bikes.
+Although it doesn’t come with a screen, the handlebars can easily hold your tablet, letting you watch whatever you want while you spin up a sweat.

-The NordicTrack stationary bike also includes a one-year membership to its iFit service, a personal training program.
-The 14-inch HD touchscreen allows for 360-degree rotation and streams iFit content directly.
-It also arrives with two three-pound dumbbells for cross-training exercises and its seat and handlebars are fully adjustable.
+The NordicTrack stationary bike also includes a 30-day membership to its iFit service, a personal training program.
+The 22-inch HD touchscreen allows for 360-degree rotation and streams iFit content directly.
+It also arrives with two three-pound dumbbells for cross-training exercises, and its seat and handlebars are fully adjustable.

 Are you struggling with mobility?
 This DeskCycle Pedal Exerciser could be a great option.
 The pedals can adjust to 10″ off the floor, so you don’t have to worry about mounting or being high in the air.
 This machine also has eight calibrated magnetic resistance settings, which offer just the right workout you need at a near-silence.

-Joining the Peloton club can be an investment — it’s about $2,500 for the first year and then about $500 a year after that.
-However, if you’re missing your studio and you love working out from home, the live-streaming and on-demand classes make sense.
-As far as Peloton vs. competitors.
+Joining the Peloton club can be an investment — once you get the bike, you need to pay for the $39 all-access monthly subscription to get the most out of your experience.
+However, if you love working out from home, the live-streaming and on-demand classes make sense.

 Related Article: Why do some workouts leave us feeling better or worse than when we started?
 It turns out that there are some signs of a good workout that go beyond what’s reflected on our smartwatches, how sweaty we get, and how sore we feel.
 Learn more about what constitutes a rewarding exercise session and the signs of a good workout.
 And always keep in mind — showing up is better than not showing up at all!